Batch, bulk, and composite requests

 The object properties specified in your file must match the schema definition of the object.
 If there is a mismatch, the object will not be created.
 Processing will proceed and an error entry will be recorded for each failed transaction.

-The following example shows a file with three vendor objects:
+The following example shows a file with three accounts-payable/vendor

 [